OURadar/RadarKit/README.md

     }
     ```

-2. Most hardware related routines interact with the RadarKit through functions provided in `<RadarKit/RKRadar.h>`.
-The functions listed under this header are about the only functions you should be concerned with.
-The design is intended to abstract other low-level house-keeping tasks.
-While the framework is open source, beginners are recommended to use only functions in this header.
+2. By design, the data acquired through hardware, e.g., I/Q samples, is delivered to the RadarKit framework through functions provided in `<RadarKit/RKRadar.h>`, and a small number of functions in `<RadarKit/RKFoundation.h>` and `<RadarKit/RKMisc.h>`.
+The functions listed under these headers are about the only functions you should be concerned with.
+The design is intended to abstract the majority of common signal processing and low-level house-keeping tasks.
+As you accumulate more experiences, feel free to explore other parts of the framework.
+Feedback and suggestions for improvements are always welcome.

     ![Figure](blob/RadarKitAnnotated.png)